trancee/capacitor-nearby/README.md

 reset() => Promise<void>
 ```

-Stops and resets advertising and scanning of nearby tokens.
+Stops and resets advertising and discovering of endpoints.

 **Since:** 1.0.0